 March 28th, 2011:

-In this photo, two Sandy Hook students are shown enjoying their time as school “co-principals” for the day, an opportunity their parents won for them at a local PTA fundraiser which, according to this article, was held at the Alexandria Room at Edmond Town Hallon Saturday, March 12th, 2011.
-But why would anyone bid on the chance to be “co-principal” of a school that had been closed down for three years?
-Unless of course the school was never closed.
+In this photo, two Sandy Hook students are shown enjoying their time as school “co-principals” for the day, an opportunity their parents won at a local PTA fundraiser held at the Alexandria Room at Edmond Town Hall on Saturday, March 12th, 2011.
+But why would anyone bid on the chance to be “co-principal” of a school that had supposedly been closed for three years?
+Unless, of course, the school was never closed.

 According to this article published in the April 1st, 2011 edition of The Newtown Bee, the money raised by the PTA was used to purchase SMART Technologies document cameras.